blackbaud/npi-datamart-ux/js/src/datamartapi/docs/datamartapi.md

 <a name="npi-datamart.module_api..getDataMartId"></a>

 ## getDataMartId() ⇒ `CallExpression`
-Gets the datamart ID
+Gets the Data Mart ID

 **Kind**: inner method of `[api](#npi-datamart.module_api)`
-**Returns**: `CallExpression` - A promise to return the datamart ID as a string
+**Returns**: `CallExpression` - A promise to return the Data Mart ID as a string
 <a name="npi-datamart.module_api..getApiRoot"></a>

 ## getApiRoot() ⇒ `CallExpression`